 Actually, 2 + 3 books; one each on Lean and Agile (Scrum), two on the changing nature of marketing across your enterprise and customer lifecycle, and one on positive psychology.
 The Lean Startup, Eric Ries,...
 Read More

-For project, coaching, advisory, training and speaking engagements, contact us at:
+For coaching, training and consulting engagements, contact us at: